 What Happens After 2 Years of Employee Health and Wellness Programs?

 To have any effect on the bottom line, employee health and wellness programs need to be able to improve employee health behaviors.

 Most employee health and wellness programs are really good at helping people get started, but after a little while we get distracted or busy or fail to see improvements and we go back to our old ways.
 For most people new, healthy behaviors don’t persist.

+Maintaining healthy behaviors is really hard to do.
+Take weight loss, for example.
+The graph shown here shows what typically happens for most people.
 They decide to lose weight and using diet and exercise; just about everybody is successful in the beginning.
 They have adopted the healthy behaviors that are required to reach a healthy weight.
 As hard as it is to lose weight, it’s even harder to keep the weight off.

 As this graph shows, over time the healthy behaviors that led to the weight loss are discarded and most people gradually go back to their old habits.
-Not surprisingly the weight comes back.
+Not surprisingly, the weight comes back.

 This is the way it happens with most people.
 After two years the majority of people are at or above their original weight.
 The challenge with weight loss and the challenge with all the other healthy lifestyles is to adopt AND maintain healthy behaviors.
 The same is true of lifestyle changes made in employee health and wellness programs.

 Humans are creatures of habit.
 Most people find change to be difficult.
 This is why it is so hard for some people to maintain healthy behaviors for a long time, and why it is hard for many employee health and wellness programs to succeed.

 In addition to our resistant natures, there are many other factors working against employees’ desires to have healthy behaviors.
 National and international trends show that there are many things working against our desires for good health.
 Western culture promotes sedentary living, processed foods, and large amounts of food that make it difficult to control our eating.

-Today we have more diabetes, obesity, and chronic disease than ever before, despite the efforts of employee health and wellness programs.
-With so many factors working against us it makes sense to ask people to not get worse.
-You can almost ask your employees to forget about improving their nutrition and physical activity because they would make some progress if they just stopped getting worse.
+Today we have more diabetes, obesity, and chronic disease than ever before, despite the efforts of an employee wellbeing strategy.
+With so many factors working against us it makes sense to not work to improve employee health, but rather just ensure it doesn’t get worse.

 Not getting worse could be a worthy goal for any employee health and wellness programs.
 If we can just get employees to stop gaining weight, we would be making progress.